Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 The very first fall feast is Rosh HaShanah which means Head of the Year.
-It is technically the first day of the Hebrew year, yet fate for the next year is not sealed until the end of Tabernacles.
-Many believe that this is about the rapture or the “catching away” of God’s people because of two things:
+It is technically the first day of the Hebrew year, yet one’s fate for the next year is not sealed until the end of Tabernacles.
+Many believe that this relates to the rapture or the “catching away” of God’s people because of two things:

 - The final day of the feast is held on one of two days, so the exact day is unknown.